Frequently Asked Questions

 6. What happens after you complete the program?

-After successfully completing all the program requirements (typically at the end of a student’s sophomore year), students receive an academic notation on their transcript.
-Students also become part of the Global Communities alumni network, which allows them to remain connected to program and students.
-As alum, they can continue to attend GC events and mentor current GC students.
+Students are encouraged to complete the program by the end of their sophomore year, submitting a capstone project in the final semester.
+You will then receive an academic notation on your transcript.
+Graduates of the program become part of the Global Communities alumni network, which includes opportunities to continue to attend our events and mentor current students.

 7. Where do students live?

-All first year GC students live in and take their GC classes in Dorchester Hall, located in North Campus across the street from the STAMP Student Union and minutes away from McKeldin Library.
-Second year GC students are welcome to reapply to live in Dorchester, but can also opt to live in another housing accommodation of their choice.
+All first year GC students must live in Dorchester Hall, a small traditional residence hall thoroughly renovated in 2018.
+It is centrally located near the Adele Stamp Student Union, McKeldin Library, and many bus routes.
+Second year students are welcome to apply to live in Dorchester, but can also opt to live in the wide variety of other housing options in the area.

 8. How do I apply for housing?

-All first-year students who accept their GC invitation, must also apply to live on campus.
-Students must complete the Housing/Dining Services Agreement by May 1 to be eligible to live on campus.
+All first-year students who accept their invitation to Global Communities must also apply to live on campus.
+Students must complete the Housing/Dining Services Agreement by May 1 to be eligible.
 The housing agreement can be found at Residential Life.

 *Reference: Brower, A.M. & Inkelas, K.K.
 (2010).
 Living-learning programs: One high-impact educational practice we know a lot about.
 Liberal Education, 96(2), 36-43.